Humayun Khan Wishes Success For Young Taekwondo Champion Ayesha Ayaz - UrduPoint

 Ayesha’s dedication, skill, and determination have made her a role model for young athletes across the country, serving as an inspiration not just for her hometown of Swat and Khyber Pakhtunkhwa, but for the entire nation.

-The 4th Qatar International Taekwondo Championship (G1) will take place on October 31, 2024, at Lusail Hall.
+The 4th Qatar International Taekwondo Championship (G1) is set to take place on October 31 at Lusail Hall.

 Recent Stories